sahurtado88/learn/AWS/AWS CDK/AWS Cloud Development Kit Define & Provision Cloud Infrastructure.md

 ## Dev environemnt setup

 - install nodeJs
-- install teh AWs CLI
+- install the AWs CLI
 - Install VS Code
 - Setting up AWS for the 'serverless-admin' user
 - Download credentials on your machine